Hugh Morse: Crimes

-Birmingham, Alabama

 Having to flee another state, Morse abandoned Ohio and embarked to Birmingham, Alabama.
 There, on July 11, 1961, Morse entered the home of 27-year-old Bobbi Ann Landini, where he raped her and beat her to death with a pipe.
 Afterwards he sexually assaulted her dead body.
 In August 1961, the FBI was brought in to locate Morse, officially adding him to the FBI's ten most wanted list.

-St. Paul, Minnesota

 Morse continued his travels until he ended up in St. Paul, Minnesota.
 There, on September 18, 1961, he raped and murdered 34-year-old Carol Ronan.
 It was not long until Mrs. Harold L. Carlson, 21, who was on her honeymoon recognized Morse's photo and reported him to the police, where he was arrested on October 13, 1961.
 After his arrest, Morse confessed to all four murders.

 Incarceration

 Morse was charged with second degree murder for the killing of Ronan, for which he received a life sentence.
 In December 1963, Morse attempted to commit suicide in his jail cell at Minnesota Correctional Facility by slashing his wrists and his neck with a blade.
 A prison officer noticed Morse laying down covered in blood in his cell.
 He was treated by the prison doctors, after which Morse made a full recovery.

 In 1979, the 49-year-old Morse was extradited to Washington to plead guilty to the murders of Glorie Brie and Blanche Boggs, and to the assault on Beverly Myers.
 Morse waived his rights and agreed to never return to Washington ever again, and was given a life time of probation for these crimes.
 He died in prison in April 2003.
-By the time of his death, he was 73 years old, and had served 42-years in prison.
+By the time of his death, he was 73 years old, and had served 42 years in prison.

 Other murders

 Morse was suspected in other unsolved cases from around the time he was active.
-By the time of his arrest, Morse had become a suspect in the March 1959 murder of 9-year-old Cindy Rogers in Spokane, Washington.
+By the time of his arrest, Morse had become a suspect in the March 1959 murder of 9-year-old Candy Rogers in Spokane, Washington.
 He first came to attention when investigators noticed several similarities in his movement and Rogers' murder.
 When confronted, Morse denied killing Rogers.
-The evidence from Cindy Rogers murder was re-examined in 2001, thanks to which a DNA sample from the killer was compared to Morse's DNA.
+The evidence from Candy Rogers murder was re-examined in 2001, thanks to which a DNA sample from the killer was compared to Morse's DNA.
 However, the results came back negative, excluding Morse as her killer.
 In 2021, DNA was used to link John Reigh Hoff to her murder.
 Morse was also questioned after his arrest in the disappearance of Ann Marie Burr, who had gone missing in Tacoma, Washington in August 1961.